NBICLAB/CEM3DMG/README.md

 ### Using CEM3DMG
 * python ./code/generate3D.py

-To run the code you need to get the pytorch VGG19-Model from the bethge lab using the script download_models.sh from https://github.com/leongatys/PytorchNeuralStyleTransfer

 **Suggestions for some hyperparameters: training iterations (iter_train) and the image cropping size (tscale) are critical in the training process of CEM3DMG**
 * **iter_train**: The training iteration is usually set to 50,000-120,000.